Method Overriding in Java (with Examples)

 Can We Stop Method Overriding in Java?

 Yes, we can stop method overriding by declaring method as final.
-Let’s take a simple example program where we will declare the overriding method as final in the subclass and will try to override method in sub – sub class.
+Let’s take a simple example program where we will declare the overriding method as final in the subclass and will try to override the method in subclass.

 package overridingProgram;